OffchainLabs/nitro-contracts/README.md

 For more information see https://developer.arbitrum.io/intro

-For the deployed addresses of these contracts (as well as token bridge contracts) for Arbitrum chains see [https://docs.arbitrum.io/for-devs/dev-tools-and-resources/chain-info](https://docs.arbitrum.io/for-devs/dev-tools-and-resources/chain-info#core-contracts)
+For the deployed addresses of these contracts for Arbitrum chains see [https://docs.arbitrum.io/for-devs/dev-tools-and-resources/chain-info](https://docs.arbitrum.io/for-devs/dev-tools-and-resources/chain-info#core-contracts)

+For the token bridge contracts see [https://github.com/OffchainLabs/token-bridge-contracts](https://github.com/OffchainLabs/token-bridge-contracts)

 Compile these contracts locally by running